KemptonM/discord-sheets-bot/README.md

 - Server nickname must be found in `Email`

 Planned features:
-- DM users who have signed up but haven't been given membership
+- DM users who have signed up but haven't been given membership (marked yellow)
 - Recognize and highlight discord tag changes to first/last name combos